How to Stay Informed with Emergency Alerts

 Today, the United States has a robust alert and warning system in place.
 It is named the Integrated Public Alert and Warning System (IPAWS).
-It was created by executive order in the aftermath of Hurricane Katrina, when various alert systems suffered significant failures.
-The new system took the existing alert systems and integrated them into one modern network, and included the newer forms of communication such as cell phones and the Internet.
+It was established under federal authority following Hurricane Katrina, when various alert systems suffered significant failures.
+The new system took the existing alert systems and integrated them into one modern network and included the newer forms of communication such as cell phones and the Internet.
 Since its creation, this new system has been successfully used by federal, state, local, and tribal authorities to send critical alerts and warnings within their jurisdictions.

 Emergency Planning